shanepeckham/Microservices/README.md

 ```
 You should now be able to test your API Management endpoint and see the request flow through the Azure Container Instances with the status of the order changing in CosmosDb.

+To do this select the Developer Potal --> API --> OrdersGateway --> Place Order --> Try it.

+Make a note of the subscription keys for the PayAsYouGo and Premium subscriptions as we will need these later and will refer to them as [the PayAsYouGo subscription key] and [the Premium subscription key] respectively.

 ## 6. Deploy the API Management analytics solution

 ![alt text](https://github.com/shanepeckham/ServerlessMicroservices/blob/master/images/apimdashboard.png)